• Skip to primary navigation

 We love this recipe for so many reasons!
 Here are a few reasons why we think your family will too:

 3. Versatile and Customizable: This recipe is incredibly versatile.
 You can switch up the fruits in the smoothie, the type of protein powder, and the toppings on the granola.
-This means everyone in the family can customize their parfait to their liking.

 4. Grab-N-Go: Make a large batch at the start of the week and have a nutritious breakfast or snack ready to go.
 Plus, they're portable, making them a great option for those busy mornings or after-school snacks!